Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Methodology

+To obtain a global trajectory embedding, we first enrich the route choice behavior representation $\mathbf{o}_i$ for each spatiotemporal point $(r_i, t_i)$ with time-of-day and day-of-week context before sequence aggregation:

-where $\mathbf{t}_{m(t_i)}^{\text{m}}$ and $\mathbf{t}_{d(t_i)}^{\text{d}}$ are learnable embeddings for the minute-of-day (1 to 1440) and day-of-week (1 to 7) of the timestamp $t_i$, respectively.
-Subsequently, we prepend a learnable classification token [CLS] to the sequence of spatio-temporal point representations.
-This sequence is then fed into a Transformer encoder~\cite{vaswani2017attention} to produce context-aware hidden states:
+Here, $\mathbf{t}_{m(t_i)}^{\text{m}}$ and $\mathbf{t}_{d(t_i)}^{\text{d}}$ are learnable embeddings for minute-of-day (1 to 1440) and day-of-week (1 to 7) of the timestamp $t_i$.
+We then prepend a learnable classification token \texttt{[CLS]} and pass the sequence to a Transformer encoder~\cite{vaswani2017attention}: